saniya2912/itr-leaphand-graspobject/README.md

 Applied filter Compute Geometric Measures in 135 msec

 **Given:**
 index_finger.xml and thumb.xml are the original xml files for index and thumb finger.
 Create new modified xml files with the necessary transformations.
+test_receiver_4oct.py is the receiver code for tcp/ip communication.
+It receives a 4x4 transformation matrix of the .obj provided in foundationpose pipeline. test_invkin_11oct.py performs inverse kinematics for index and thumb individually and uses the dynamixel sdk to give commands to the leaphand.